Salt Lake City Airport Guide

 - Baggage Carts - available for a rate of $5.00 (the highest rate I have found to date).
 There is a $0.25 refund for returning the cart.

 - Car Rentals - Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Fox • Hertz • National • Thrifty.
 Location: Ground floor, short-term parking garage.
+You can compare car rental rates on the Auto Europe web site.

 - Children's Play Areas: Locations: Concourses A, B, and E